Sharing is caring!

 In this Own Voices YA novel, Camila is an Argentinian teenager with a passion for soccer and the talent and skill to go far in the sport, but her parents don't know anything about it.
 At home, Camila lives in the shadow of her rising-soccer-star brother and is constantly striving to be a model daughter.
-She does her best to meet her mother's expectations, and to avoid upsetting her abusive and short-tempered father.
+She does her best to meet her mother's expectations and avoid upsetting her abusive and short-tempered father.

 Camila will be forced to face her secrets as she tries to make her way in a world that doesn't value her dreams and ambitions.

 Perla Correa is a young woman who grew up as an only child in a privileged Buenos Aires family.
-Argentina is still reeling from the military dictatorship of the 1970s and 80s and the war in which thirty thousand people simply "disappeared."
+Argentina was still reeling from the military dictatorship of the 1970s and 80s, and the war in which thirty thousand people simply "disappeared."
 Perla understands that her polished mother and a straitlaced naval officer father were on the wrong side of the conflict, but when ghosts of the past open her eyes to her beloved father's role in the heinous war crimes, she is forced to question everything.

 The Book Girls Say...
 As is common in Latin-American literature, this novel contains some elements of magical realism, but the issues the book deals with - including a dark period of Argentina's history and struggles with family and identity - are very much real.